smcnamara2-stripe/chronon/README.md

 # Stripe Chronon Setup Instructions

 _These docs are very WIP.
-Please don't hesitate to make PRs with changes to the instructions, or to get in touch with us in #ml-features-shepherd on Slack!_
+Please don't hesitate to make PRs with changes to the instructions, or to get in touch with us in #shepherd on Slack!_

 ## Step 1: Install Docker
 You can install from Managed Software Center.